 - ENGR 202, Systems Reliability and Safety Prof. Hecht, (Spring)

 - ENGR 204, Trusted Systems Prof. Kenneth Kung, (Winter)

 - ENGR 205, Model-Based Systems Engineering Prof. Mosley, (Fall)

 - ENGR 206, Engineering for Systems Assurance Prof. Kenneth Kung, (Summer)

-Technical Domains: It is recommended to take 3 courses in one of the following technical domains with at least 1 graduate level courses:
+Technical Domains: It is recommended to take 3 courses in one of the following technical domains with at least 1 graduate (200) level course:

 Domain of Specializations:

 Courses: COM SCI 236 Computer Security (Spring), ENGR 204 Trusted Engineering (Winter), ENGR 206 Systems Resilience (Fall)

 Courses: MECH&AE 297C Composites Manufacturing (Spring), MAT SCI 298 Nondestructive Evaluations (Winter), MAT SCI 298 Damage Tolerance Durability and Repair of Composite Structures (Summer).

 - Computer Networking